waleediqbal1/Git-Learning-and-Installation-/README.md

 - git push -u origin master

+## 2nd Option:

-- We first create a folder in our operating system and save some data in form of files in it then save it to server means our newly created repository and this we can do by 'pushing' called as 'commit'.
+We first create a folder in our operating system and save some data in form of files in it then save it to server means our newly created repository and this we can do by 'pushing' called as 'commit'.
 So we can commit our data on our repository.
 For that we select (I have an existing project) .

 ## I have an existing project